DerrangedGadgeteer/AbberantGothic/FearReadinessNotes.md

 ## Readiness
 - White:
-- - Will not react to player on sight
+ - Will not react to player on sight
-- - 5 sec delay reaction on taking damage, go to Orange
+ - 5 sec delay reaction on taking damage, go to Orange
 - Yellow:
-- - 2 sec delay on sight
+ - 2 sec delay on sight
-- - go to orange on taking damage
+ - go to red on taking damage
 - Orange:
-- - Standard doom idle state
+ - Standard doom idle state
 - Red:
-- - Combat AI state
+ - Combat AI state
 - Black:
-- - Todo
+ - Todo

 ## Fear States